ZapDissaster/smp2mp3/README.md

 - Faba box
 - Luppa - La granja de Zenon

+* Some .key files might not be included in the .zip downloadable file.
+They can be downloaded from the Keys directory in this repository.

 ### Similar projects
 Joaquim S. has a similar proyect that works on Python.
 In addition he has collected a lot of information regarding this kind of cubes.
 His project can be foud here: https://github.com/oyooyo/audiocube